-Amidst dense canopy of Bandhavgarh forests lives the World’s most magnificent animal the tiger.
-Situated in the District of Umaria in Madhya Pradesh BTR is the best place to see tiger in the wild.
+One of the most picturesque wildlife heavens Bandhavgarh National Park is a sight to behold.
+The amazing grandeur of the panoramic spread is a mesmerizing realm of wild animals in Central India.
+Amidst dense canopy of lives the World’s most magnificent animal the tiger.
+Bandhavgarh Tiger Reserve situated in the District of Umaria in Madhya Pradesh best place to see the tigers in the wild.

-The Bandhavgarh National Park is now under the aegis of Project Tiger India and has an area of 1536 sq. km with the core zone being 720 sq. km Bandhavgarh National Park is pristine and highly picturesque wildlife heaven.
-The characteristic flat-topped hillocks and steep valleys accord the park’s unique landscape grasslands dense forest open forest and marshy land.
+The characteristic flat-topped hillocks and steep valleys accord the park’s unique landscape, grasslands, dense forest, open forest, and marshy land.
 The tigers rule this little kingdom and they survive in impressive numbers.
-The high population density makes this little tiger heaven the most visited tiger park in the world.
+The high density makes this little tiger heaven the most visited tiger park in the world.